2pax-hq/serverless-todo-example/README.md

 to the [detailed walkthrough](https://medium.com/2pax/fe0e10808732) on error handling in a serverless architecture.

+_**Note:** This project is mainly for demonstration purposes and includes only the backend of a typical to-do app – limited to add and get single tasks.
+Also, the implementation uses a mock store and doesn't store tasks persistently._

+_Feel free to play around with the sample code to extend the functionality or add an implementation for persistent storage, such as DynamoDB, PostreSQL or others._

+_See [below](#try-yourself) for how test the API using `curl` or use a HTTP client of your choice._

 ## Prerequisites

 You'll need the following tools to build, run and deploy the app.
 In order to